 Notice of Student Rights under the "McKinney Vento Homeless Assistance Act".
 Each school entity has a McKinney Vento coordinator listed in the school supplement to support students and families.
-Charter schools are only considered to be "schools of origin" for students that are determined to be homeless.
-The following is the School "McKinney Vento" coordinator who is located at our main office (6710 W. Calle Lejos Peoria AZ, 85383): Elizabeth Duncan, (602)899-1188, EDuncan@eohighschool.com.
+Charter schools are considered to be "schools of origin" for students that are determined to be homeless.
+The following is the Valley Preparatory Academy McKinney Vento coordinator: Valeria Moran, 480-621-3365, vmoran@educationaloptionsfoundation.org.
 This federal legislation guarantees homeless children and youth the following:

-The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment.

-- The right to attend school in his/her school of origin (if this is requested by the parent or unaccompanied youth and is feasible) or in the school in the attendance area where the family or youth is currently residing. - The right to receive transportation to his/her school of origin, if this is requested by the parent or unaccompanied youth. - The right to services comparable to those received by housed schoolmates, including transportation and supplemental educational services. - The right to attend school along with children not experiencing homelessness.
-Segregation based on a student's status as homeless is strictly prohibited. - The posting of homeless students' rights in all schools and other places around the community
+- The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment. - The right to attend school in his/her school of origin (if this is requested by the parent or unaccompanied youth and is feasible) or in the school in the attendance area where the family or youth is currently residing. - The right to receive transportation to his/her school of origin, if this is requested by the parent or unaccompanied youth. - The right to services comparable to those received by housed schoolmates, including transportation and supplemental educational services. - The right to attend school along with children not experiencing homelessness.
+Segregation based on a student's status as homeless is strictly prohibited. - The posting of homeless students' rights in all schools and other places around the community lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting formal care placement.